newfies-dialer/newfies-dialer/docs/source/faq.rst

         Where there is a necessity to warn large numbers of people in a short space of time, such as weather warnings.

-* **Voice Conferencing**:

-    Attendees for a voice conference or podcast can be dialled up from a central location, and be connected in an audio conference room.

 * **Subscription Reminders and Renewals**: